AlexanderEpolite/uTik/docs/index.md

 Discord bot which automatically downloads TikTok videos when a TikTok link is posted in chat.

-## Now supporting Instagram and YT Short URLs!
+## Now supporting YouTube Short URLs!

 ## Invite the bot